loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

   _on top_ $B$ there are 8 bytes dedicated to a value of type $A$.
   Without $A$, $B$ could potentially be empty, or it could be huge, but we cannot know from the types alone.

+  When allocating new stacks the first value on the stack must be the pointer which points to the start of the stack.
+As said earlier, stacks grow downwards, and thus their pointers need to be offset by their size on allocation.
+  This however creates to problem as we can not de-allocate using this updated pointer, and we need to instead use the non-offseted pointer.
+To combat this the original pointer is placed on the stack, which can then be popped when the stack is empty and freestack is called.
+  #block(
+    breakable: false,
+    table(
+      columns: rep(len, 1fr),
+      ..range(start, start + len).rev().map(a => raw(str(a, base: 16))),
+      f(type: "sp", 8, `start pointer`), f(8, `...`),
+    ),
+  )
 ]